b-brankovics/GCPSR/README.md

 First, save the the result of the analysis in phase 1 to a file (e.g. `trend.nwk`).
-This after using a relatively large concordance cutoff for the first script and using that result for exhaustive subdivision.
+This after using a relatively large concordance threshold for the first script and using that result for exhaustive subdivision.
 This result contains potential phylogenetic species.

-Check whether you get the same result if you set concordance cutoff to 1 (`-count=1`).
+Check whether you get the same result if you set discordance threshold to 1 (`-count=1`).

 If not, then you have gene trees that contradict the general